TheSkyIsForward2/CMPM121_D3WorldOfBits/PLAN.md

 Key technical challenge: Can you modify your system to use real-world location?

-[] browser geolocation API to control player movements [] create facade interface for base movement
+[] browser geolocation API to control player movements [x] create facade interface for base movement
-[] create classes for different movement types based on interface [] button to switch between controlled and real-world movement [x] modify current movement into a helper function
+[x] create classes for different movement types based on interface (had to use ChatGPT) [x] dropdown to switch between controlled and real-world movement [] start movement mode on load
+[] create the controller to switch
+[] save controller state to the JSON
+[x] modify current movement into a helper function
 [x] save state for refreshing/leaving page (localStorage API) [x] create functions for saving to localStorage API (used GPT to see # of functions needed)